-B2B Telemarketing can be outbound, where a business contacts another company to target prospects and give them solutions for their pain points, or inbound, where it handles incoming calls from contacts as a result of say, their email campaigns.
+B2B Telemarketing can be outbound, where an organization contacts another company to target prospects and give them solutions for their pain points, or inbound, where it handles incoming calls from contacts as a result of, say, their email campaigns.

 - Lead generation: By contacting other businesses, you can identify potential customers who are a good fit for your product or service

-- Prospect Qualification: By reaching out to people who interacted with your business (by downloading an ebook, etc), you can define which customers are interested in your services
+- Prospect Qualification: By reaching out to people who interacted with you (by downloading an ebook, etc), you can define which customers are interested in your services

 - Brand Awareness: Especially if you’re targeting a new niche or audience base, you can make them aware of the solutions you provide